 With the Burj Khalifa at its epicenter, this is yet another genteel part of town that is right next door to the financial district.
 It also houses the world’s largest mall, Dubai Mall.

 This is the older part of town which retains its vintage charm.
 You will find both villas and apartment buildings here.
-Aside from having great street food, this is also the cultural hub of Dubai, and very well-connected to the rest of the city.
+Aside from having great street food, this is also the cultural hub of Dubai.
+It’s also very well-connected to the rest of the city.

 Al Reem Island, Abu Dhabi